 Uber / Lyft Car Accident Lawyer

 Companies such as Uber, Lyft and Sidecar describe their services as “ride-sharing” are now all over, including North County cities like Escondido, Oceanside, Carlsbad and Vista.
 They are not taxi companies or even a car service, instead they provide an app which allows drivers to offer their services and users to get a ride.
 These companies insist they are not taxis which can help them to avoid regulation; they prefer to be seen as technology companies.
 To classify this new type of transportation company, the California Public Utilities Commission (CPUC) created a new category of transportation services: transportation network companies, or TNCs.
+Our San Diego Uber accident lawyers are familiar with the complexities of suing a TNC and can guide victims through the process.

 It is important to note that TNC drivers are not professional or commercial drivers, such as a taxi cab or shuttle service driver.
 They do not go through the same kind of training and are not employed by a company but are independent contractors.